ctripcorp/SQLlin/sqllin-driver/README.md

 ## Basic usage

-I am not advice you use _sqllin-driver_ in your applications directly, but if you want to develop your own SQLite higher-level API library, you can use it.
+I am not advice you use _sqllin-driver_ in your application projects directly, but if you want to develop your own SQLite higher-level API library, you can use it.

 ### Installation via Maven in Gradle